 The River Authority's General Fund and all utility system(s) operating funds will set a target to maintain a minimum of 25 percent (three months) of the annual budgeted operating expenses as an operating reserve.
-Operating expenses to be included in the determination of the appropriate level of the reserve include personnel and operating supplies and contracts.
-Expenses not included in the reserve calculation are project related expenditures and transfers to other funds.
+Operating expenses to be included in the determination of the appropriate level of the reserve include personnel, operating supplies, and contracts.
+Expenses not included in the reserve calculation are project related expenditures, one-time expenditures designated as capital, and transfers to other funds.
 The Operating Reserve will have as a target maintaining a reserve at 25 percent of the annual budgeted operating expenses as defined here and will be fully funded before any other fund balance reserves are increased.
-However, commitments to repay other fund balance reserves will be met regardless of the current balance in the Operating Reserve.